 Pérez’s book is an academic historical study.
 It is probably more aimed towards academic historians and university history students than the general public.

-However, the book is still very accessible and does not get bogged down in unnecessary academic jargon or theory.
+However, the book is still very accessible and does not get bogged down in academic jargon or theory.
 The subject matter itself is also immensely fascinating.
 Stories of sailors, buccaneers, and pirates tend to capture our imaginations and Pérez’s book, academic or not, succeeds in doing so.

 The chapter on the sailors’ lives at sea in particular provides some interesting and humorous episodes.
 Often considered little better than pirates, the privateers employed by Cartagena could be rough and colorful, but also clever and resourceful figures.

 Helpful as well is Pérez’s tracing of the story of one ship in particular, the Bellona, captained by a Frenchman.
 While the book is not a history of this ship alone, Pérez’s weaving of its story throughout his chapters helps give the book a more human and personal touch than a simple accounting of the history.
+There are moments it feels almost as if you are reading a novel.

 The book also provides one of the best accounts I have read about the events of Cartagena’s Declaration of Independence and the sociopolitical forces that helped shaped them.